nullhack/python-project-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Python template with some awesome tools to quickstart any Python project.
+Python template with some awesome tools to quickstart a Python project with the industry best practices.
-It includes automatic generation of API documentation, tests using PyTest, code coverage, Flake8 linting to enforce standardized Python coding, automatic UML diagrams generation using PyReverse, virtual environments using Poetry, workflow automation using Nox, code formating using black and a standard Dockerfile to kickstart your project using the power of Docker containers and much more.
+It includes automatic generation of API documentation, tests using PyTest, code coverage, Flake8 linting to enforce standardized Python coding, virtual environments using Poetry, workflow automation using Poe the Poet, code formatting using black and a space optimized Dockerfile to kickstart your project and run tests using the power of Docker containers.

 All you need to do is to install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)!